ABOUT THE BOTTLENOSE DOLPHIN RESEARCH INSTITUTE - BDRI -

 In addition to the marine mammals research activities of the BDRI, the institute also undertakes a rigorous educational programme throughout the year.
 It is actively involved with volunteers, colleges and universities – providing work experience opportunities, internship positions and university project placements for Bachelors and Masters students throughout the year.

-This year 2015 is BDRI's 10th anniversary.
-It's been an amazing journey so far, and I'm so grateful to be a part of it.
+It's been an amazing journey so far since 2005, and I'm so grateful to be a part of it.
 People often ask if I always knew that BDRI would become what it is today.
 No way.
 Numerous people over the years have helped me get here, so there are many people I need to thank.

 I remember my first days in Sardinia Island, Italy (back in December 1999) getting pizza with my friend Federico Polo one night shortly after starting the first dolphin project surveys.
 I told him I was excited to start our own research project with the help of our friend Luca Marini, but one day someone needed to create an international center for research and training in marine mammals science.

 This dream come true, back in 2005, when I founded the BDRI as a small centre for research, conservation and training in bottlenose dolphins’ ecology and behaviour.
 The most rewarding part of the idea has been meeting hundred of people interested not only in seeing dolphins, but in understanding about their life, behaviour and conservation threats.
 Since 2014 we have opened a new facility in our original location in O Grove; on the shores of Arousa Firth, Southern Galicia in Spain.
 This transformation has considerably improved our ability to care for and study marine mammals, providing a collaborative work environment for staff, students and volunteers from all over the world.